Fake: Priyanka Gandhi shares old images of Assam, Bihar, UP floods

 New Delhi, July 20: Congress leader, Priyanka Gandhi posted images on her Twitter handle to criticise the handling of the flood situation in Bihar, Assam and Uttar Pradesh.

-The tweet in Hindi read, floods in many parts of Assam, Bihar an UP has disrupted life.
+The tweet in Hindi read floods in many parts of Assam, Bihar and UP has disrupted life.

 Millions are in crisis and we look forward to helping those affected.
 I appeal to the Congress workers and leaders to do everything possible to help those affected, she said.